nwelchr/architecture-planning/readme.md

 - Just send multiple files over and have the transaction iterate over each.
 Two options for persisting:
   1.)
 Wait until all files have uploaded successfully.
 Roll back any uploads if one fails.
 (Promise.all) 2.)
 (More reasonable): Update information in DB as each resolves.
-Ones that fail ned to be individually re-uploaded
+Ones that fail need to be individually re-uploaded

 # Deliverable 2: File download